ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image captures a group of women sitting on a bench in what appears to be a healthcare or community center.
-The setting has a blue-painted wall in the background, and the floor is partly concrete and partly dirt.
+The image shows a group of women seated in a waiting area, each holding a baby.
+The setting appears to be indoors, possibly a clinic or healthcare center, indicated by the clinical blue walls, concrete flooring, and simple furniture.
+The floor near the entrance has a patch of bare ground or dirt, contrasting with the tiled floor inside.

 Key elements include:
-- Four women, each holding a baby or child.
+- Four women sitting side by side on benches or chairs.
-- The woman closest to the camera is wearing a green patterned dress and a grey headscarf.
-She is holding a sleeping baby wrapped in a white cloth.
+- Each woman is holding an infant wrapped in white or light-colored blankets or clothes.
-- The second woman, sitting next to her, is wearing a blue hijab and a patterned dress, holding a baby dressed in white.
-- The third woman has a light orange top and is holding a young child wearing a patterned outfit with hair tied in colorful beads.
-- The fourth child, a bit older, is sitting beside the third woman.
+- The women are dressed in colorful traditional attire, featuring various patterns and fabrics.
+- The background includes a wooden table with some items on top and an empty tray, hinting at a setting where healthcare or welfare services are offered.
+- Light coming from an open doorway, partially visible on the left side of the image.
+- A person walking away in the background wearing black leggings and flip-flops.

 There is no visible text in the image.
-The photo conveys themes of maternal care, child health, and community support, fitting for an annual development report focusing on healthcare or social development.
+The overall atmosphere suggests a maternal and child healthcare context, making it suitable for inclusion in an annual development report focusing on maternal health, child care, or community health programs.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p12_img1.jpeg)